 You can reach Randy at: firstname.lastname@example.org and on the web at www.englundpmc.com.

 NOTE that our book on PROJECT SPONSORSHIP has been translated to Hungarian!

-ALERT: A Second Edition of Project Sponsorship will be published by PMI in Summer 2015!
+ALERT: A Second Edition of Project Sponsorship was published by PMI in October 2015!

 If, after reading this far, you still do not believe upper management support and more effective sponsorship is a problem, please view the video below: